 Health care Is a Human Right

-- Push forward legislation that would use Medicare’s buying power to lower prescription drug prices
+- Push forward legislation that will use Medicare’s buying power to lower prescription drug prices

 - Provide a public option to increase competition with the insurance companies